Not to repeat PML-N mistakes: minister

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Federal Minister for Communications Murad Saeed Thursday alleged that the previous Pakistan Muslim League-Nawaz (PML-N) government had left behind several ill-planned and incomplete road projects.
+ISLAMABAD: Federal Minister for Communications Murad Saeed Thursday alleged that the previous PML-N government had left behind several ill-planned and incomplete road projects.

 According to PTI Central Media Department, he said that proper planning would be carried out at the PC-1 stage of any project for construction of roads to provide all the relevant facilities to the commuters.

 Murad Saeed critcised the previous government for alleged poor planning in the construction of various highways.
-He stated that besides fake promises and hollow claims, a lengthy list of ill-planned projects was the legacy that Pakistan Muslim League-Nawaz had left behind.
+He stated that besides fake promises and hollow claims, a lengthy list of ill-planned projects was the legacy that PML-N had left behind.

 He said that in order to establish a network of highways, the construction of roads alone was not sufficient but it needed provision of essential prerequisites including efficient police, standardized signal and communication systems to provide secure and safe traveling facility to the commuters.